 Sound Of Music Film Connection: Maria and the children perform “Lonely Goatherd” with marionette puppets.
 The local troop which inspired the scene also performs a full-length puppet version of The Sound of Music Broadway play.

 5. Winkler Terrace:

-Getting Up To Winkler Terrace: The easiest access is from the Mönchsberg Elevator which sits behind the Salzburg Museum and takes you directly to the Terrace.
-You can’t miss it as it sticks out from the cliff making is easy to see.
-The Elevator is only a couple Euro, is covered by the Salzburg Card, and stops running at either 7 or 9pm depending on the season.
-Alternatively you can take the stairs at Toscaninihof (behind the Festival Hall) up to the top of Mönchsberg and reach the terrace with a 15 minute walk.
-Terrace Hours: Daily 24 Hours; elevator stops between 7-9pm.
-Modern Art Museum Hours: Tuesday-Sunday 10am-6pm; Wednesday 10am-8pm; Closed Mondays.
-Museum Cost: 8€.
+Getting Up To Winkler Terrace: The most accessible way up is the Mönchsberg Elevator which sits behind the Salzburg Museum and takes you directly to Winkler Terrace.
+Look for the pink row house along the cliff with a large MdM above the entrance.
+Alternatively, can take a taxi to up the backside of the cliff to the cafe or the stairs at Toscaninihof (behind the Festival Hall) to the top of Mönchsberg and reach the terrace with a 20-minute walk.
+Elevator Cost & Hours: Adults 2.30€ one way or 3.60€ round trip; kids half off.
+Is covered by the Salzburg Card.
+Terrace Hours: Daily 24 Hours; elevator stops between 7-9pm depending on the season.
 Photos: (View From Terrace | View From Cafe at Night | Schloss Mönchstein | Johannesschlössl).

 6. Horse Bath (Pferdeschwemme):

 About The Horse Bath: Sitting below the cliffside of Mönchsberg Hill is the largest of Salzburg’s two surviving Medieval horse baths which were basically car washes for horses in the Middle Ages.
 In the Sound of Music movie, this long fountain is where Maria and the Von Trapp kids stop to splash in the water during the instrumental ending to ‘My Favorite Things’.
 Additional scenes for the movie were shot at the fountain but were later cut from the film.